 Corporación Casa Amazonía

-The issue: Sexual and gender-based violence against children and young people & recruitment of children into armed groups
+The issue: Sexual and gender-based violence & recruitment into armed groups

 For decades, Putumayo, where this project is based, has been a key strategic area for the armed actors in Colombia’s conflict – government forces, guerrillas and other illegal armed groups.
 As a result, the largely indigenous population experiences high levels of violence and forced displacement.

 Guerrillas often target children in schools, where they ask them to ‘volunteer’ as messengers, informants, combatants or drug traffickers..
 They promise regular food, money for their families, and a better quality of life.
 In the context of extreme poverty and the daily struggle with hunger and violence, children sometimes see these groups as a positive alternative.

 In Putumayo, as in other conflict-affected parts of Colombia, these problems are accompanied by weak public institutions, unable to fulfil their responsibility to prevent, and protect children from, these issues.
 People tend not to challenge this because there is a lack of confidence in these institutions; they are often perceived as weak and corrupt, and even sometimes in league with the armed groups.